dodecaphonic/fixturizer/README.md

       }
     ]

+And voilà: when you load this _TodoItem_, its _Attachment_ will be there waiting.
+To be clear, your nested types need not be part of your application specifically: they must simply be available for instantiation at runtime and have public, settable properties matching whatever you defined in your fixture.

 ##### Collections

+Nesting doesn't stop at single objects.
+You can load a bunch of them, really, and have a nice collection filled up for you when the magic happens..

 Let's say you want to test a todo list.
-You could define it as an object containing a set of the previously-described TodoItem:
+You could define it as an object containing a set of the previously-described _TodoItem_:

     using System.Collections.Generic;